netx-repo/neuroplan/README.md

 ## 0. Introduction
 This repository contains the source code for our SIGCOMM'21 paper "Network Planning with Deep Reinforcement Learning".
+### Notes
+The network topologies and the trained models used in the paper are not open-sourced.
+One can create synthetic topologies according to the problem formulation in the paper or modify the code for their own use case.

 ## 1. Environment config
 ### AWS instance configurations